davidgfitzgerald/organise/devlog.md

 This file is for rambling thoughts and notes during development.

+# 02/03/25

+Interesting, so I've just looked into flutter a bit more and I am very intrigued by it.

+It appears that I could create one app using flutter that will compile to any platform: iOS, Android, Web, Desktop, Mac... etc.

+The API appears to be declarative too.
+I just watched Fireship's [Flutter in 100 seconds](https://www.youtube.com/watch?v=lHhRhPV--G0) and now I'm going to follow his [Flutter Basic Training - 12 Minute Bootcamp](https://www.youtube.com/watch?v=1xipg02Wu8s) video.

+It seems like this could be a preferable option if it means I can widen my deployment options whilst retaining a single codebase.

+Let's give it a go.

+I'm going to start a new branch for this.

 # 24/02/25

 Starting on the next section of the tutorial: https://developer.apple.com/tutorials/swiftui/building-lists-and-navigation